cmatts-projects/aws-test-suite-ts/README.md

 # AWS Test Suite for Typescript

-The AWS Test Suite is a testing repository for AWS services using Typescript.
+The AWS Test Suite is a testing repository for AWS services using AWS SDK V3 for Typescript.
-This repo contains example implementations of AWS features and services along with a Localstack test implementation of those services.
+This repo contains sample implementations of AWS features and services along with a Localstack test implementation of those services.

 # Pre-requisites

 Docker must be installed and configured so that the current user can invoke containers.
 On Linux, this means adding docker and the user to a docker group.
-Node 17+ must be installed.
+Node 18+ must be installed.
 Npm 8+ must be installed.
 Jq is required for Docker compose testing.